 As you continue to travel in comfort and style, you will be greeted by the magnificent and unique beauty of the Landmannalaugar area.
 This part of Iceland’s southern Highlands is nestled in the black Laugahraun lava field.
 Landmannalaugar is filled with rhyolite mountains.
-This type of volcanic rock creates a full spectrum of dazzling colour.
-You will see shades of green, pink, red and even golden yellow.
+This type of volcanic rock creates a full spectrum of dazzling colors.
+You will see shades of green, pink, red, and even golden yellow.

 You will have the chance to hike up one of the area’s many trails before you take a relaxing dip in a natural hot pool.

 Before you head back to Reykjavík, you will stop at Þjófafoss waterfall in the Dómadalur valley.
 The comfortable super jeep you travel in is one of the only vehicles capable of reaching this destination.
 You will also visit one of Iceland’s most active volcanoes, Hekla.

 You will then travel back to Reykjavík in both comfort and style.

 You will start by once again heading south along the gorgeous Icelandic coastline.
 You will make a stop again at the spectacular Seljalandsfoss; this is a great chance to get some more pictures of this natural beauty if you didn’t get enough earlier.
 You will also visit a lesser-known waterfall, Gljúfrabúi.
 Visitors often miss this cascade because towering cliffs partially hide it, so a stop here means you will be taking advantage of a well-kept secret.

 You will then make your way through incredible untouched landscapes and river crossings into the valley of Þórsmörk.
 Mountains and glaciers will dominate your view.
 You will take a hike up the Valahnúkur mountain to be greeted by even more breathtaking views.